 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 First invented in 1954, electric toothbrushes experienced a boom in the early 2000s.
 Now, they’re more popular than ever.
 But do they really make a difference in cleaning your teeth?

 Actually, yes: Electric toothbrushes are generally considered more effective at removing plaque and keeping teeth clean than manual toothbrushes.
 Dental hygienist Denise Stepka, RDH, weighs in on the pros and cons of using an electric toothbrush.

 Studies show that electric toothbrushes do a better job of cleaning your teeth than manual toothbrushes do, which can help prevent cavities and gum disease.

-Let’s back up for a second, though.
+But let’s back up for a second.
 Brushing your teeth is all about getting rid of plaque and debris.
 But why, exactly?
 Plaque is a sticky film that forms on your teeth and produces acid, which can break down tooth enamel and cause cavities and tooth decay.
 Plaque can also irritate your gums and cause gingivitis, an early stage of gum (periodontal) disease.
 If it’s not removed, plaque can harden into tartar, which can only be removed by a dental professional.

 Electric toothbrushes, which are typically powered by a rechargeable battery, use electricity to move a small brush head at high speed.
 “This rapid movement removes plaque and debris from your teeth and gums,” Stepka explains.